Why are people turning to psychedelics like ayahuasca? – KION546

 A growing number of people in the United States are turning to ayahuasca to address a range of mental ailments they say conventional medicine has failed to remedy.

 Many turn to the ceremonies to help with eating disorders, depression, substance use disorders and post-traumatic stress.
-One study, using data from the Global Ayahuasca Project, reported that 78% of people with depression felt it had “very much improved” or “completely resolved,” while 70% of those with anxiety reported that their symptoms were “very much improved” or “completely resolved.”
-Another study found a link between taking ayahuasca and a lower consumption of alcohol and other drugs.
+One study, using data from the Global Ayahuasca Project, reported that most people with depression felt it had “very much improved” or “completely resolved,” while most of those with anxiety reported that their symptoms were “very much improved” or “completely resolved.”

 But medical experts caution that not enough research has been done in the United States to confirm these findings — though smaller studies have been done in Brazil and other countries.